mars-planet/mars_city/servers/kim/doc/kim-sw-reqs.rst

 Examples of trigger utterances
 ------------------------------
-"What's your current status, <rover name>?"
-"Run <name of diagnostic routine>."
-"What's the status of your <webcam, other rover-software-or- hardware- component>?"
+* "What's your current status, <rover name>?"
+* "Run <name of diagnostic routine>."
+* "What's the status of your <webcam, other rover-software-or-hardware- component>?"

 Notes
 -----